Skip to content

 mknday

 Really solid app.
-Super helpful if you're trying to find temples and shrines specifically.
-Google Maps isn't great for that.
+Super helpful if you’re trying to find temples and shrines specifically.
+Google Maps isn’t great for that.
 The interface is clean, and it worked even without signal.
-Definitely recommend it for anyone planning a cultural route in Japan.
+Definitely recommend it for anyone planning a spiritual route in Japan.

 mknday